ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 * Can you rate this meeting? (on a scale from 1-worst to 5-best).

-We plan to use this feedback to improve the next run of the champions program.
-The average score for all the training sessions is **4.6**, which shows that the attendees are very satisfied with the workshops.
+We plan to use this feedback to improve the next run of the Champions Program.
+The average score for all the training sessions was **4.6**, which shows that the attendees are very satisfied with the workshops.

-When we analyze the responses to "What did you like the most?" we found four positive aspects mentioned: _Interaction with other participants_, _Structure_ of the workshop, _Material and Resources_ shared during the workshop, and _Exercises_ performed during training.
+When we analyze the responses to "What did you like the most?" we found four positive aspects mentioned: _Interaction with other participants_, _Structure_ of the workshop, _Materials and Resources_ shared during the workshop, and _Exercises_ performed during training.

 The following plot shows the number of mentions for each aspect and an example comment explaining why it was perceived positively by the participants.
 The comments highlight various aspects of the training, such as enjoyable interactions, valuable tools provided, opportunities for reflection and a good structure based on practice after instruction.